siliconprairie/siliconprairie.github.io/aboutme.md

 title: Welcome!
 ---

-Stay tuned to follow the latest trends in tech, startups, and VC.
+Stay tuned to follow the latest news in tech, startups, and VC.
 We cover the top trends happening between the coasts.